Robin Blount

 I had three main spheres of work.
 The first focused on the cross-Channel transport industry, and I was Industrial Chaplain with Eurotunnel (UK), mostly at the U.K. Terminal.
 This involved not just getting to know the people who worked in the various construction companies, but also getting to understand what impact the Channel Tunnel, and all the development that's come with it, was having on south-east Kent.
 For some thoughts about how to think about the Channel Tunnel, click here.

-I'm also the European Links officer for the Anglican Diocese of Canterbury.
+For several years I was also the European Links officer for the Anglican Diocese of Canterbury.
 In 1994 I wrote a book on Church and Community twinning.
 In those days there was interest and resources among the churches for such projects, but more recent financial stringency has faced many churches with the more urgent need simply to survive.
 People's energies are now directed inwards, understandable but regrettable.
 It seems now that European partnerships will be less accessible to individual congregations, but an attractive proposition for local ecumenical organisations (e.g. Churches Together associations), district or regional initiatives.

-For me the most positive aspect is that I am the only chaplain on board (although on the South America cruise I was accompanied by a minister friend from Canada who shared the chaplaincy with me).
-I prepare ecumenical services of worship, largely based on material from the United Church of Canada.
+For me the most positive aspect is that I was the only chaplain on board (although on the South America cruise I was accompanied by a minister friend from Canada who shared the chaplaincy with me).
+I prepared ecumenical services of worship, largely based on material from the United Church of Canada.
 The United Church of Canada (Methodist + Congregational + Presbyterian, united since 1925) is unknown to most people on board, and the adaptable liturgical language and imagery are refreshingly different.
 It's a way of enabling people to experience the unfamiliar and also to sing some new hymns from that Church's excellent hymnbook.
 There is also an excellent resource for hymns in Hymnquest, a CD-based resource published by Stainer & Bell.
+Another very positive aspect is that the weather's usually better than back home!

 RB 2008